framed-data/framed_rails/README.md

  * `Framed::Emitters::Blocking` - Logs each request to Framed using a single blocking request (default)
  * `Framed::Emitters::Buffered` - Logs to Framed 1) if no request is in progress, immediately 2) otherwise in batches of up to 100 as soon as the previous request completes.
 All requests are sent on a background thread.
  * `Framed::Emitters::InMemory` - stores reported events in memory,
    rather than transmitting them.
-Events are later available as `Framed.consumer.reported`.
+Events are later available as `Framed.emitter.reported`.
  * `Framed::Emitters::Logger` - Logs an info message to `config[:logger]`.

 Both `InMemory` and `Logger` should be considered for debugging/diagnostic purposes only.